 My hairdresser gave me some good tips on this, including drying it first, before any other section of your hair, as well as pulling it both left and right to help it fall more naturally, but it did take a couple of tries before I got good at it.

 It has also literally just occurred to me that my brush is probably not the best type for this, and that I should invest in a round one with short bristles, like my hairdresser used.
-Glad that only took me four months to realise.
+Glad that only took me a year to realise.